Never buy a throwaway cup again! That’s what we’re aiming for. We now take our own reusable cups to coffee shops and staff are happy to fill them.

 The latter are the perfect shape for drinks holders, keep contents hot, feel nice, don’t scald your lips and can even be put in the dishwasher.
 Great!

 Personally, I haven’t found a folding or collapsible cup that I like.
 The feel of the silicone isn’t pleasant and they can be hard to clean.

 My sister likes them, but I hate them.
 Definitely choose a dark colour because they soon get stained.

 Best of the bunch so far is this Stojo foldable coffee cup.
-Available in lots of colours and in three sizes, from £10.
+Available in lots of colours and in three sizes.